 Vanessa Fajardo has always had a passion for sharing diverse history with Tucson communities.
 During her senior year at the University of Arizona, she began her work at the Arizona History Museum curating a temporary exhibition on African American WAACs at Fort Huachuca during WWII.
 After earning her Bachelor of Arts from the UA, where she double majored in history and religious studies, Vanessa became an intern and completed her first professional exhibition, January 8, 2011: Hope and Resilience.
 As both a first-generation American and college graduate, she has a passion for creating, developing, and designing exhibitions that are honest about past histories and are inclusive of all peoples and groups.
 Vanessa feels thankful and privileged that the Arizona Historical Society is a place to present and discuss the past in an impartial and creative way.

 David holds a Ph.D. in history from the University of Maine.
-After teaching college-level history in Maine and editing the Journal of Maine History, David moved to the Kentucky Historical Society (KHS), where he oversaw the state history journal and the KHS Research Fellowship Program.
-At AHS, David edits the Journal of Arizona History, oversees the annual Arizona History Convention, and directs the statewide exhibition and education teams.
-He has published his own research in several journals, including the Journal of Southern History.
-David formerly served on the editorial board of the University Press of Kentucky and currently serves on the editorial advisory board of the University of Arizona Press.
+After teaching college-level history in Maine and editing the state history journal in Maine (Maine History), David moved to the Kentucky Historical Society, where he served as editor of the state history journal (the Register of the Kentucky Historical Society) and oversaw the KHS Research Fellowship Program.
+At AHS, David oversees AHS’s Publications and Outreach team, including serving as editor of the Journal of Arizona History and coordinating the new partnership between AHS Publications and the University of Arizona Press for a book series on Arizona history.
+He has published his own research in several journals, including the Journal of Southern History, the Journal of Sport History, and the Virginia Magazine of History and Biography (forthcoming).
+David serves as AHS’s representative on the Arizona History Convention board and also serves on the editorial advisory board of the University of Arizona Press.